nickhurst10/Manage_Riverbed_AppResponses/README.md

 To run the script, the user must provide user credentials, which have the relevant access to all the AR11’s.

-To this script was tested on python version 3.9, on linux and MACOS.
+This script was tested on python version 3.9, on linux and MACOS.

 Example to run the script
 	python3 Manage_ARs_RO.py -u username